 - Difficulty in ensuring security and compliance all along the process.

-AUTOMATION+ helps you flawlessly plan and exercise a disaster recovery scenario by letting you:
+ADC+ helps you flawlessly plan and exercise a disaster recovery scenario by letting you:

 - Take inventory of all your IT components by adding them to the platform, which then monitors them in real-time